Skip to main content

 TLDR

-The activity log records every create, update, and delete across donors, grants, funds, and allocations with the acting user, a timestamp, and a JSONB diff of before and after values.
+The activity log records every create, update, and delete across donors, grants, funds, and allocations with the acting user, a timestamp, and before/after change detail.
 Records retain for the full federal requirement under 2 CFR 200.334 (three years after grant closeout), and an auditor-ready CSV export rebuilds the trail for any entity or period.

-The activity log records every create, update, and delete across donors, grants, funds, and allocations with the acting user, a timestamp, and a JSONB diff of before and after values.
+The activity log records every create, update, and delete across donors, grants, funds, and allocations with the acting user, a timestamp, and before/after change detail.
 Records retain for the full federal requirement under 2 CFR 200.334 (three years after grant closeout), and an auditor-ready CSV export rebuilds the trail for any entity or period.

 TL;DR